Resolvability in Hypergraphs: Metric Dimension of Hypergraphs

 \begin{proof} By the definition of middle graph, for any two vertices $u$ and $v$ of $H^*$, a path $P$ is a shortest path between the vertices $u$ and $v$ in $H^*$ if and only if $P$ is a shortest path between $u$ and $v$ in $M(H^*)$.
 Thus a set $W\subseteq V(H^*)$ is a minimum resolving set for $H^*$ if and only if $W$ is a minimum resolving set for $M(H^*)$. \end{proof}

 The middle graph of $H^*$ is (1)\ a simple path $P_m$ if and only if $H$ is a hyperpath; (2)\ a simple cycle $C_m$ if and only if $H$ is a hypercycle.
-In \cite{rp2}, all the simple graphs with metric dimension 1 were characterized.
-It was shown that the metric dimension of a simple graph $G$ is one if and only if $G$ is a simple path $P_m$ ($m\geq 1$).
-Now, we characterize all the hypergraphs with the metric dimension 1.
+In \cite{rp2}, all the simple connected graphs having metric dimension one were characterized by proving the result ``$dim(G)$ is one if and only if $G$ is a simple path $P_m$ ($m\geq 1$)''.
+Now, we characterize all the connected hypergraphs having the metric dimension 1.
 In fact, all these hypergraphs are the dual hypergraphs and have been characterized in the following consequence of Theorem \ref{tt5}.

-\begin{Corollary} Let $H$ be a hypergraph and $H^*$ be the dual of $H$.
+\begin{Corollary} Let $H^*$ be the dual of a hypergraph $H$.
 Then $dim(H^*) = 1$ if and only if $H$ is a hyperpath. \end{Corollary}

 In \cite{rp3}, it was shown that the metric dimension of a simple cycle $C_m$ ($m\geq 3$) is two.
 Thus, we have the following corollary: